l0ru550/twitter_api_clone/README.md

 # Twitter API Clone

-Reproducing the operation of twitter, including users who can follow other users, be followed, can create tweets and comment on them.
+Reproducing the functionalities of twitter, including users who can follow other users, be followed, can create tweets and comment on them.

 ## Development

-First, run the development server:
+First, install the dependencies:

 ```bash
 npm i